The Blue Heeler is an Australian herding breed. They were traditionally used for driving cattle along by nipping at their heels.

 - Training and exercising your Blue Heeler

-- Blue Heeler health and care
+- Blue Heeler health

 - Rescuing a Blue Heeler